Courtney Ford: Personal life

-Ford was born in Huntington Beach, California.
-She and Brandon Routh were engaged on August 23, 2006, after three years of dating, and married November 24, 2007, at El Capitan Ranch in Santa Barbara.
-They have a son, Leo James.
+Ford and Brandon Routh were engaged on August 23, 2006, after three years of dating, and married November 24, 2007, at El Capitan Ranch in Santa Barbara.
+They have a son who was born in 2012.
+Ford filed for divorce on January 8, 2025, citing "irreconcilable differences".
+As of late January, it was reported that Routh and Ford had reached a divorce settlement and were submitting their paperwork to court.